crashdean/kickstarter-analysis/README.md

 For the second analysis, a new sheet named Outcomes Based on Goals was created.
 In the first column named Goal, pledge amount ranges were created.
 More columns were added to reflect the  Successful , Failed, and Canceled projects along with the sum of all project categoriesand percentages of each category.
-We used the COUNTIFS() - see COUNTIFS formula below-  This formula selected the Goal column as the criteria_range1, the lower goal range, Outcomes column, upper goal amount, then category Outcomes column.
+We used the COUNTIFS() - see COUNTIFS formula below-  This formula selected the Goal column as the criteria_range1, the lower goal range as the criterial, Outcomes column with upper goal amount as the criteria_range2, then category
+Outcomes column.
 This formula is used to calculate totals for the goal ranges.
 Once the goal ranges were complete, the Total Projects column was  populated using the SUM() formula.
 A LineChart wasthen created to show  Projected Goals Amount vs Gaol Outcome Percent.
 A line chart was again the best choise for displaying the data.
 The Goal Outcome Percent on the Y axis and the Projected Goals Amount on the X axis.
 The chart showed the percentage diffences for the three categories.

          =COUNTIFS(criteria_range1, criteria1, [criteria_range2, criteria2]…)